FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_compare-config/readme.md

 }
 ```

-### Successful Example
+### Successful example

-If the RPC input does not contain the target nodes, configuration of all
-touched nodes in the transaction is compared to synced device configuration.
+If RPC input does not specify target nodes, the configuration of all nodes touched in the transaction is compared to the synced device configuration.

 ```bash RPC Request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/uniconfig-manager:compare-config' \